Some parts of this page may be machine-translated.

 Below are examples of commonly used fonts in Japanese manuals and their characteristics.

-When deciding on a font, it is important to consider whether it aligns with the purpose, audience, and content of the manual.
+An important factor in deciding on a font is whether it aligns with the purpose of the manual, the audience, and the content.

-For example, using Mincho in operation manuals for beginners or business manuals for new employees may give an impression of difficulty and inaccessibility.
-On the other hand, using Meiryo in technical manuals may give an impression of immaturity.
+For example, using a serif font for beginner's operation manuals or business manuals for new employees can create a difficult and unapproachable impression.
+Conversely, using Meiryo for specialized technical manuals may give an impression of being amateurish.

 Font Size, Line Spacing